mblarsen/vue-browser-acl/README.md

 As an optional third parameter you can pass an [options](#options) object.

+> **Attention**: When using packagers such as _webpack_ or _rollup_ your code is optimized in a way that requires you to register your rules in a safer way.
+Make you sure you read through the [verb-object-mapping section](https://github.com/mblarsen/browser-acl#best-practice).
+In short it encourges you to use the [`acl.register` function](https://github.com/mblarsen/browser-acl#register) to register your models explictly, so that however the packager mangles your variables the code will still work in production.

 ### Plain objects vs function/class

 The above describes setup in applications where you use ES6 classes or named